quantum-kittens/quantum-kittens.github.io/_posts/fr/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 [^fn-nth-2]: ___Disclaimer: This equation is not the complete picture of a qubit; there's a degree of freedom called 'phase' that can be useful for computation but is beyond the scope of this text.___

-[^fn-nth-2]: Avertissement : Cette équation ne donne pas une image complète d'un qubit ; il existe une liberté appelée « phase » qui peut être utile pour le calcul mais qui dépasse le cadre de ce texte.
+[^fn-nth-2]: Avertissement : Cette équation ne donne pas une image complète d'un qubit ; il existe une liberté appelée "phase" qui peut être utile pour le calcul mais qui dépasse le cadre de ce texte.

 ___The Greek letter $\psi$, pronounced "sigh", is a symbolic representation of the state.
 The $\ket{}$ symbol is written, not spoken.
 When you refer to the qubit, you can voice, "I have a qubit in the state psi,” or write, “I have a qubit in the state  $\ket{\psi}$," after having defined $\ket{\psi}$ in an equation.___

 La lettre grecque $\psi$, prononcée "psi", est une représentation symbolique de l'état.
 Le symbole $\ket{}$ est écrit, mais non prononcé.
-Lorsque vous faites référence au qubit, vous pouvez dire : « J'ai un qubit dans l'état psi », ou écrire : « J'ai un qubit dans l'état $\ket{\psi}$ », après avoir défini $\ket{\psi}$ dans une équation.
+Lorsque vous faites référence au qubit, vous pouvez dire : "J'ai un qubit dans l'état psi", ou écrire : "J'ai un qubit dans l'état $\ket{\psi}$", après avoir défini $\ket{\psi}$ dans une équation.

 ___Notice that $\psi$ isn't the only thing tucked within a ket.
 You have $\ket{0}$ and $\ket{1}$ in the equation as well, which are the 0 and 1 states.
 These are called the *basis states* of the qubits; that is, the possible states a qubit can reduce to after measurement, just as a Whiskertese marble can reduce to a red or a blue.
 Since a qubit has *two* basis states, a qubit is a two-level system.___